ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-cm.md

 - Coupler (OASIS3-MCT)

-Compared to previous model versions ACCESS-CM2 shows better global hydrological balance, more realistic ocean water properties (in terms of spatial distribution) and meridional overturning circulation in the Southern Ocean but a poorer simulation of the Antarctic sea ice and a larger energy imbalance at the top of atmosphere.
-It has a relatively high equilibrium climate sensivity of 4.7°C for doubled CO<sub>2</sub>.
+Compared to previous model versions, ACCESS-CM2 shows better global hydrological balance, more realistic ocean water properties (in terms of spatial distribution) and meridional overturning circulation in the Southern Ocean.
+It does, however, produce a poorer simulation of the Antarctic sea ice and a larger energy imbalance at the top of atmosphere.
+ACCESS-CM2 has a relatively high equilibrium climate sensivity of 4.7°C for doubled CO<sub>2</sub> concentration.

 [**Citation** [@Bi2020-vj]][ACCESS-CM2-cite] |
 [**Tutorial**][ACCESS-CM2-tute]